-Finely ground flax makes an excellent binder; however, it has a nutty flavor that's best reserved for whole-grain baked goods and pancakes.
-(Sara Kate did use flax in her Vegan/Gluten-Free Chocolate Cupcakes, with good results.)
+Finely ground flaxseed makes an excellent binder.
+However, it has a nutty flavor that's best reserved for whole-grain baked goods and pancakes.
+(Sara Kate did use flax in her vegan/gluten-free chocolate cupcakes, with good results.)

-- How much to use: The basic ratio is 1 tablespoon of ground flax seeds and 3 tablespoons of water to replace 1 egg.
+- How much to use: The basic ratio is 1 tablespoon of ground flaxseed and 3 tablespoons of water to replace 1 egg.

 3. Silken Tofu

 Silken tofu is relatively flavorless but it can make baked goods dense, so it's best used in brownies and some quick breads and cakes.